bronson/backgrounded/README.md

 Maintain your background tasks.
 Launch and gtfo.

+## Warning

+The functionality all works but I'm not happy with the amount of complexity caused by the argument parsing.
+I'm going to take a machete to it, hopefully soon.

 ## Features

 * full service: start tasks, stop them, and get their status.
 * cross-platform
   * works with Bash 3 & 4 in any posix environment: Mac/Linux/BSD/etc.
-  * avoids nonstandard commands like setsid, start-stop-daemon, and nohup.
+  * avoids poorly standardized commands like setsid, daemon, start-stop-daemon, and nohup.
-* small, easy to understand, and well commented where it isn't.
+* small (TODO), easy to understand, and well commented where it isn't.
 * easy to embed in your project and use from the command line.